 Director | Evidence to Action lead

-As Co-Director (Knowledge Exchange) at the Centre for Research on Families and Relationships, Sarah leads a Knowledge Exchange team which facilitates ways in which research on families and relationships can be widely used, carries out research on evidence to action, and leads on strategy for the Centre.
+At the same time as working with What Works Scotland she was Co-Director (Knowledge Exchange) at the Centre for Research on Families and Relationships.
+Sarah led a Knowledge Exchange team which facilitated ways in which research on families and relationships can be widely used, carried out research on evidence to action, and led on strategy for the Centre.

 - Director (KERI) for the Usher Institute of Public Health